xhuang98/Dtect/README.md

 Dtect is a company founded in the data security industry.
 Dtect aims to perform user behaviour analysis in the workspace to detect insider threat.
 The main focus of Dtect is to display a comprehensive User Interface for behavioural events and explore Machine Learning solutions to behavioural analysis.

+_This project is mentored by [DSCIL](https://dcsil.ca/) at the University of Toronto and the Royal Bank of Canada._

 High-Level Architecture
 ---
 ![Architecture](./product_research/app/architecture.png)